Diagnosis and Treatment

 Return

-• Resting the brain is important for recovery
+• Resting the brain for the first 24-48 hours is important for recovery

 • Discuss academic adjustments with your child’s teachers